MicrosoftDocs/power-automate-docs/articles/environments-overview-maker.md

 Follow these steps to switch environments:

 1. Sign into [Power Automate](https://flow.microsoft.com).
-1. In the top right corner, you see an image that represents your profile.
+1. In the top right corner, you will see the environment to which you are currently connect.

    ![profile image.](./media/environments-overview-maker/default-environment.png)

-1. Select the image.
+1. Select the environment name.
 A drop-down list displays all the environments available to you.
 The environment in which you're currently signed in is checked:

    ![list of environments image.](./media/environments-overview-maker/all-environments.png)
 1. To switch to another environment, select that environment in the list: